HuiyingZz/NDDPlus/NDD+.md

 I've never touched this so not sure its survivability.

-- **Skyfeller**

-12 Mining Speed.
-13 ticks (0.65s) / (with *Haste* 1 Potion Effect) 11 ticks (0.55s) to break a spawner.

-I've never touched this so not sure its survivability but should be better than Shattershrine.

 - **Boreas Mattock**

 23 Mining Speed.
 7 ticks (0.35s) / 6 ticks (0.3s) to break a spawner.

-I've never touched this so not sure its survivability but should be better than Shattershrine.
+I've never touched this so not sure its survivability.

 *Curse Of Corruption* has been consumed.